Facebook Lead Ads vs. Landing Pages: Which Is Better? [Data]

 For audience size, I would recommend starting with 1%, which is the percentage of the population that most closely matches your existing customers, and then working out from there if your audience is too small.

 You can use this strategy with any campaign type, but it’s so effective with lead generation campaigns specifically because, again, when you combine that streamlined lead ad experience with this kind of tight targeting, you no longer have to choose between volume and quality.

 Tactic #2: Animate your creative

 When I say animate here, I don’t mean Mickey Mouse!
 I mean you should make your stuff move.
 I can tell you firsthand that every time our in-house acquisition team meets with the people at Facebook this is the number one tip they give us.
 We have implemented animated creative over the past six months and seen improvements across the board—so much so that we rarely opt for static creative now when we’re creating new Facebook ads.

-These are both gifs; we simply took some static elements and animated them (harder than I’m making it sound, but more on that in a second).
+This is a gif; we simply took some static elements and animated them (harder than I’m making it sound, but more on that in a second).
 But as I said, this is pretty much our modus operandi now whenever we come out with a new ad concept.
 We still will use static creative, but more often than not we are using some sort of short animated gif or video.
 We know it increases performance, so it’s worth it for us to put that extra effort into designing it.
 What you’re basically doing is giving your ads that thumb-stopping power everyone loves to talk about.
 You’re differentiating yourself from the rest of the static elements in your prospect’s News Feed.